telerik/xamarin-forms-docs/nativecontrols/ios/listview/animations.md

 </table>

 > The animated images above are just for illustration purposes.
 They are missing some fps quality because of the image processing software used to create these images.
-In order to get a real understanding of how the animations look and feel, check the Demo application that ships with the UI for iOS suite.
+In order to get a real understanding of how the animations look and feel, check the Demo application that ships with the UI for Xamarin suite.

 These animations can be applied when items enter different states.
 The following list contains all states where animations can be applied: